lucadn/positioning-5G/README.md

 - a main script;
 - a function called by the main script to extract raw experimental data from .xlsx files, process them and build the data file;
-- supporting functions to load and process raw data.
+- supporting functions to load and process raw data;
+- matlab workspaces containing processed data.